I’ve been swimming regularly since 2014.

 Then, the insecurities started.
 I forgot all of MY reasons for being there — a slow, therapeutic, and meditative swim.
 I started to compare myself to everyone there.
 I was no longer a better swimmer, but a bad swimmer.
 I wasn’t competent anymore.
 I was slow.
 I thought,” I suck at this.”
 “Why am I doing this?”
 “Why do I even bother?”

 I tried again, but I already too far in my head.
 I couldn’t get my timing right.
 I felt like I was sinking.
 I felt like I was in everyone’s way.
 My feet felt like bricks.
 I was already out of breath.
 I forgot how to swim.
 When I got to the other end of the pool, I decided to quit.

 I felt terrible when I left the pool.
 I thought that I never want to swim again.

-But later that day, I had a moment of realization.
-I’m swimming with the wrong swimmers.
+But later that day, on reflection, I realized that I was swimming with the wrong swimmers.

 Those swimmers were swimming for very different reasons than me.
 I swim for therapy and meditation.
 They swim for speed and competition.

 I wasn’t swimming with the right people.
 They didn’t share the same values.
 But instead of being aware of that, I went down a negative spiral.
 I didn’t feel good enough.
 I felt like the last few years of swimming had been a waste.
 I felt like a failure.